-BNPP AM's compensation structure is made up of three main types of remuneration:
+BNPP AM's compensation structure is made up of two main types of remuneration:

-- Everyone benefits from Fixed Compensation or a base salary, reflecting the individual's role, qualifications and experience, as well as a satisfactory level of commitment. - Short Term Variable Compensation is a supplement available to a wide range of employees and based on individual and collective performance.
-It is usually delivered in cash in March after the end of the performance measurement period. - Long Term Incentive Awards are supplements based on objective criteria defined for targeted populations, such as senior managers and investment teams.
-These awards are deferred, with payment over several years, settled after various risk adjustment factors have been applied.
+- Everyone benefits from Fixed Compensation or a base salary, reflecting the individual's role, qualifications and experience, as well as a satisfactory level of commitment. - Variable Compensation is a supplement available to a wide range of employees and based on individual and collective performance.
+It is usually delivered in cash in March after the end of the performance measurement period, but can be subject to deferral, with payment over several years, settled after various risk adjustment factors have been applied.